 We are unable to deliver messages of a non-urgent nature to students during the school day, due to the number of students in the school and the size of the campus.
-Please do not contact students directly on their cellphone during class time.
+Please do not contact students directly on their cellphone during the school day.